Danish String Quartet

 About This Performance

-In 2006, the Danish String Quartet was Danish Radio’s Artist-in-Residence, giving them the opportunity to record all of Carl Nielsen’s string quartets in the Danish Radio Concert Hall, subsequently released to critical acclaim on the Dacapo label in 2007 and 2008.
-The New York Times review said “These Danish players have excelled in performances of works by Brahms, Mozart and Bartok in New York in recent years.
-But they play Nielsen’s quartets as if they owned them.”
-In 2012 the Danish String Quartet released an acclaimed recording of Haydn and Brahms quartets on the German AVI-music label.
-Anthony Tommasini of the New York Times said: “What makes the performance special is the maturity and calm of the playing, even during virtuosic passages that whisk by.
-This is music making of wonderful ease and naturalness…” They recorded works by Brahms and Fuchs with award-winning clarinettist Sebastian Manz at the Bayerische Rundfunk in Munich, released by AVI-music in 2014, and are currently signed with ECM Records.
+Named Artist-in-Residence in 2006 by the Danish Radio, the Quartet was offered the opportunity to record the Nielsen string quartets at the Danish Radio Concert Hall.
+The two CDs, released in 2007 and 2008 on the Dacapo label, garnered enthusiastic praise for their first recordings— “these Danish players have excelled in performances of works by Brahms, Mozart and Bartók in recent years.
+But they play Nielsen’s quartets as if they owned them,” noted the New York Times.
+In 2012, the Danish String Quartet released a recording of Haydn and Brahms quartets on the German AVI-music label, for which they also received critical notice.
+“What makes the performance special is the maturity and calm of the playing, even during virtuosic passages that whisk by.
+This is music-making of wonderful ease and naturalness,” observed the New York Times.
+Subsequently, they recorded works by Brahms and Robert Fuchs with clarinetist Sebastian Manz, released by AVI-music in 2014 and in 2017, an album with music of Thomas Adès, Per Nørgård, and Abrahamsen, the Quartet’s debut album on ECM.